NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 `nextflow run .`.

 The `publishDir` directive is used to define where the process' outputs should be placed.
-Remember that Nextflow runs each process in its own hidden directory where only files relevant to its execution exist?
-That means that we actually need to move or copy the output files from that hidden directory after a successful execution of the process to wherever we want them to be stored, which is what `publishDir` is for: we specify a path (here derived from the `resultsdir` variable we defined in the beginning of the file) and how the files should be handled (copied, in this case).
+Remember that Nextflow runs each process in its own directory where only files relevant to its execution exist?
+That means that we actually need to move or copy the output files from that directory after a successful execution of the process to wherever we want them to be stored, which is what `publishDir` is for: we specify a path (here derived from the `resultsdir` variable we defined in the beginning of the file) and how the files should be handled (copied, in this case).

 Next comes the `input` directive.
 We first specify that the input is a value using `val()`, since it's coming from the `sra_ids` channel we previously